D Block (film)

-D Block is a 2022 Indian Tamil-language coming-of-age psychological thriller film directed by debutant Vijay Kumar Rajendran (Eruma saani fame) and produced by cinematographer Aravinnd Singh under the banner MNM Films and presented by Sakthi Film Factory.
-The film stars Arulnithi and Avantika Mishra with a supporting cast including Karu Palaniappan, Charandeep, Thalaivasal Vijay, Ramesh Khanna and Uma Riyaz Khan.
-The film's soundtrack and background score are composed by Ron Ethan Yohann and Kaushik Krish respectively, with cinematography handled by Aravinnd Singh himself and editing done by Ganesh Siva.
+D Block is a 2022 Indian Tamil-language coming-of-age thriller film written and directed by debutant Vijay Kumar Rajendran (Eruma saani fame) and produced by cinematographer Aravinnd Singh under the banner MNM Films and presented by Sakthi Film Factory.
+The film stars Arulnithi and Avantika Mishra with a supporting cast including Karu Palaniappan, Charandeep, Thalaivasal Vijay, Ramesh Khanna, and Uma Riyaz Khan.
+The film's soundtrack and background score are composed by Ron Ethan Yohann and Kaushik Krish respectively, with cinematography by Aravinnd Singh and editing by Ganesh Siva.
 The film was released in theatres on 1 July 2022.
-The film received mixed to positive reviews from critics and audience with praise for Arulnithi's performance, cinematography, background score and plot but criticized the screenplay and pacing.
-In December, 2022, the Hindi dubbed version of the movie, under the same name, was released.
+The film received mixed to positive reviews from critics and audience, praising the cinematography, background score, plot, and Arulnithi's performance, but criticizing the screenplay and pacing.
+In December 2022, the Hindi dubbed version of the movie, under the same name, was released.

 Plot

-The film takes place at an isolated university in the middle of the Coimbatore forest.
-The hostels for students are nearby and the women's hostel, D Block, is in the middle of the forest.
+The film takes place at an isolated Engineering college in the middle of the Coimbatore forest.
+The hostels for students are nearby, and the women's hostel, D Block, is in the middle of the forest.

 Swathi, a first-year class leader, sees something disturbing and informs her friends.
-However, they pacify her and believe that she had imagined it.
-Later, when she visits the hostel terrace, she is dragged away by an unknown figure.
-In the morning, she is found dead.
+Believing she imagined it, her friends attempt to pacify her.
+However when she later visits the hostel terrace, she is dragged away by an unknown figure and found dead in the morning.

-The university administration covers up the cause of her death as a tiger attack, and the principal bribes the police.
+The administration covers up the cause of her death as a tiger attack, and the principal bribes the police.
 Meanwhile, Maya, a senior student, meets with Arul and his friends and shows them a drawing of her friend Poornima.
-Poornima's picture was drawn 4 years ago, but exactly matches Swathi's drawing.
-Maya suggests that there is someone behind the death, but Arul and his friends refuses to accept it.
+Poornima's picture was drawn four years ago, but it exactly matches Swathi's drawing.
+Maya suggests that someone is behind the deaths, but Arul and his friends refuse to accept it.

-One night, Arul and his friends sneak into D Block to meet with Arul's girlfriend, Shruti, on her birthday.
+One night, Arul and his friends sneak into D Block to meet Arul's girlfriend, Shruti, on her birthday.
 They see a terrifying figure on the roof of D Block and become scared.
 When they attempt to inform the college administration, the principal and warden refuse to believe them.

-Arul, his friends and Maya decide to investigate the mystery themselves.
-They discover that eight other female students had died in the same way as Swathi.
-One of the dead girls was the daughter of a security guard who had previously worked at the university.
-Arul and his friend go to see the guard, and find the girl is alive, but mentally ill.
-The watchman tells them that the deaths in the university were not caused by a tiger, but by something else.
+Arul, his friends, and Maya decide to investigate the mystery themselves.
+They discover that eight other female students have died in the same way as Swathi.
+One of the dead girls was the daughter of a security guard who had formerly worked at the university.
+Arul and his friend go to see the guard and find the girl alive but mentally ill.
+The watchman tells them that the deaths at the university were not caused by a tiger but by something else.